 Choosing an Ultralight Tent

 So, how to choose which tent to buy?
 Go in with the mentality that the lighter they are to carry the weaker your potential tent will score in terms of durability or warmth.
-Some producers try to offer the full package using expensive magic materials, but there is always a trade-off.
+Some producers try to offer the full package using expensive magic materials, but there is always a trade-off when it comes to a lightweight tent, especially if you’re looking at budget ultralight tents!!

 At the highest level, you’ve got no choice.
 The best ultralight tents demand top dollar to shed off those last valuable few kilos.
 There is no tent on the market that can properly copy the performance of a true ultralight tent for less than $200.
 Be wary of low-cost options that promise unbelievably low weight.
 If it sounds too good to be true, it probably is.